 - Mergers: Two companies merge into a single company and both contribute their resources and know-how, making the resulting company larger and giving it a competitive advantage

 - Takeovers: A company takes over another company, either by buying it outright or acquiring a majority stake, making the acquired company part of the group

 Organic growth arises from the regular business activity of a company, i.e. from the sale of products or services.
 If business is good, high turnover is generated, which in the best case leads to an increase in turnover and thus to growth.

 If a company expands its product or service catalogue or enters new markets, this is also referred to as organic growth, because no other companies are involved in this type of expansion.

 An IT group specialises in cyber security and server maintenance.
-In the near future, he would also like to make cloud computing available to his customers.
-For this, he needs a data centre and his own servers.
+In the near future, it would also like to make cloud computing available to its customers.
+For this, it needs a data centre and its own servers.

 If it invests in the acquisition of a suitable property where a server data centre can be established, this is called organic growth.
 In this case, the group alone participates in the growth.